Field-Effect-LLC/RDP-BattMon/README.md

 ### On the Remote Desktop side ###

-You need to run the `RDS_Server_TrayApp_BattMon.exe` application (bundled separately) on the Remote Desktop side.
-When it's running in your remote desktop session, you should see a battery icon in your system tray:
+You need to run the `RDS_Server_TrayApp_BattMon.exe` application on the Remote Desktop side.
+When it's running, you should see a battery icon on your Remote Desktop's taskbar:

 ![taskbar_screenshot](https://raw.githubusercontent.com/Field-Effect-LLC/RDP-BattMon/master/taskbar-screenshot.png)